Jan Dop

 The Uber ruling is also important for the Bill on Improving Assessment of Employment Relationships and Legal Assumptions (VBAR).
 This bill aims to provide more clarity on when someone is considered an employee or a self-employed person.
 In the first version of the bill, someone was considered an employee if there was ‘work-related steering’ and ‘organisational embedding’, unless there were more facts pointing to self-employment.

 The embedding criterion attracted a lot of criticism as it was seen as vague and difficult to implement.
 In the amended version of the bill, this criterion has been replaced by the element ‘work-related and organisational steering’.
 In essence, ‘work-related steering’ and ‘organisational embedding’ have been merged.
 This means that embedding in the organisation remains of great importance.
 The question of whether there is ‘entrepreneurship’ still only arises when there is evidence of both employment and self-employment.
-This is at odds with the Supreme Court’s opinion, as the bill applies an order of precedence between points of view.
-The government is therefore expected to amend the bill.
+This was at odds with the Supreme Court’s opinion, as the bill applied an order of precedence between points of view.
+The government therefore will amend the bill again.

 Employment law and dismissal lawyer